csouza1995/My-Expenses/src/tests/README.md

 ---

-**Nota**: O sistema de testes é completamente automatizado.
-Após `git pull`, simplesmente execute `vendor/bin/codecept run` e tudo será configurado automaticamente!
+**Note**: The testing system is completely automated.
+After `git pull`, simply run `vendor/bin/codecept run` and everything will be configured automatically!